misiektoja/instagram_monitor/docs/usage.md

 Since Instagram periodically changes the profile picture URL even when the image is the same, the tool performs a binary comparison of JPEG files to detect actual changes.

-On the first run, it saves the current profile picture to `instagram_<username>_profile_pic.jpg`
+On the first run, the tool saves the current profile picture as `instagram_<username>_profile_pic.jpg`.

-On each subsequent check a new image is fetched and it is compared byte-for-byte with the saved image.
+On later checks, it downloads the current image and compares its bytes with the saved image.

 If a change is detected, the old picture is moved to `instagram_<username>_profile_pic_old.jpg` and the new one is saved to: